shalperin/vr-walk-in-place-game-controller/README.md

 [![Code walkthrough video](https://github.com/shalperin/YouDontNeedA_Treadmill/blob/master/thumbnail.png?raw=true)](https://www.youtube.com/watch?v=aNW7QOKruSc)

 Left-trigger enables and disables walking.
+Left-controller 'X' button jumps.
+Aspirationally the left menu button will display and hide some quick help.
 Otherwise, march in place and pump your arms as you march.
-The significance of this code is that *eventually* omni-directional treadmills will be a reality.
-When that happens, it would be trivially easy to port games written with 'udnat' to use the new hardware.

 ### To Run the Demo